540co/ads-bpa/harvest/README.md

 - There is a good chance the reaction is called out in another event and will be found at some point during the harvest / warming process

-- The DRE APP / API is capable of fetching the reaction definitions at run-time in cases where the reaction has not been previously captured in the Reaction Lookup API
+- The DRE APP / API is capable of fetching the reaction definitions at run-time in cases where the reaction has not been previously captured in the Reactions Lookup API